Pun intended...

 An OECD report on the matter describes the global expansion in use of groundwater for irrigation as a 'silent revolution' which has happened over the past 4 decades, enabled by the 'on-demand' nature of groundwater which is not affected by lake or river level variations over short timescales.
 The advantages of having a constant supply of clean water for irrigation means that in many countries withdrawals have exceeded natural recharge rates.

 In California, groundwater abstractions have been vital in sustaining agriculture for over a decade and there is certainly a case to say that abstractions even before the onset of drought were unsustainable.
 The Gravity Recovery and Climate Experiment (GRACE), which was launched in 2002, takes measurements of the Earth's gravity field, from which information about natural systems can be inferred.
-Using this satellite data Famiglietti and others (2011) estimated a 31kmloss in groundwater storage between 2006 and 2012.
+Using this satellite data Famiglietti and others (2011) estimated a 31km3 loss in groundwater storage between 2006 and 2012.
 A more recent study (Howitt et al, 2014) then found a further 6.3km3 loss in only two years of drought between 2012 and 2014.

 What does this mean for California?